top of page

 What bike is best for The (Alternative) Cairngorms Loop?

 The route itself is really varied.
-Most of the time we’re on non-technical, off road tracks, easy gravel, forest tacks, singletrack and 4x4 roads.
+Most of the time we’re on non-technical gravel, forest tacks, singletrack and 4x4 roads.
 We’ve designed the route to avoid sustained technical terrain.
 That said, there are few small river crossings and some of the 4x4 tracks are quite rough in places.
 To that end, we recommend a lightweight hardtail mountain bike with a short travel fork or a rigid fork on plus tyres.
 The route can be completed on a drop bar adventure bike with a minimum of 40 mm tyres.
 Anything less than that and you'll start to reduce the enjoyment factor.

 Do I need my own bike?